joshbegley/nyt-latest/README.md

 `The Dutch coach has regularly suggested he has been surprised by rival sides, but why is it even an issue?`\
 https://nytimes.com/athletic/7041357/2026/02/13/arne-slot-liverpool-opponents-tactics/

 **Arsenal got 'Arsenaled'.
-Brentford delivered Arteta's side their own dose of set-piece hell**\
+Brentford deliver Arteta's side their own dose of set-piece hell**\
 `Brentford made Arsenal pay from a long throw which meant two dropped points in the Premier League title race`\
 https://nytimes.com/athletic/7043392/2026/02/13/arsenal-brentford-kayode-throw-set-pieces/